Engineer00/sample-flask-app/README.md

 # Sample Flask App

-Welcome to the Sample Flask App repository!
 This is a simple Flask application that returns a JSON response.

 ## Prerequisites